 As part of the UK Shared Prosperity Fund, we've been allocated £1 million to be spent throughout the district.

 Between now and 2025 the money will be used to help pay for projects that support the fund’s three priorities:

 - Supporting Local Business

-- and People and Skills.
+- People and Skills.

 Funding will go towards projects that focus on the council's priorities, including:

-- Inspiring pride in place,
+- Inspiring pride in place

 - Helping the district to become greener faster

 - Supporting a vibrant local economy

 Initiatives that promote health, well-being and opportunity for disadvantaged communities will also be a key focus of the funding.